Gilaks

-Gilaks (Gilaki: گيلٚکٚاٚٓن) are an Iranian peoples native to south of Caspian sea.
+The Gilaks (گيلٚکاٚٓن) are an Iranian people native to south of the Caspian Sea.
 They form one of the main ethnic groups residing in the northern parts of Iran.
-Gilak people, along with the closely related Mazandarani people, make up part of the Caspian people, who inhabit the southern and southwestern coastal regions of the Caspian Sea.
+Gilak people, along with the closely related Mazandarani people, comprise part of the Caspian people, who inhabit the southern and southwestern coastal regions of the Caspian Sea.

-They all speak the Gilaki language as their first language, part of the Caspian Langauges, one that is closely related to Mazandarani.
+They all speak the Gilaki language as their first language, an Iranian language that is closely related to Mazandarani.

 History

 The mountainous regions of northern Iran on the southwest coast of the Caspian Sea, now comprising the southeastern half of Gilan Province, was also referred to as Daylam.
 The inhabitants of the region were called the Daylamites.

 Gilan was the place of origin of the Ziyarid dynasty and Buyid dynasty in the mid-10th century.

 The rule of the Daylamites were put to an end by the Turkish invasions of the 10th and 11th centuries CE, which saw the rise of Ghaznavid and Seljuk dynasties.
 From the 11th century CE to the rise of Safavids, Gilan was ruled by local rulers who paid tribute to the dominant power south of the Alborz range but ruled independently, such as the Eshaqvand Dynasty and the Ispahbads of Gilan.

 Scholars suggest a link between the Gilaks and the Zazas.
 Zaza calls themselves Dimlī or Dīmla, derived from the word Daylam.
 Dimli is the name of the Zaza language.